-NZQA recommends that Aspire2 International Hospitality & Healthcare Limited:
+NZQA recommends that Aspire2 International Business & Technology Limited:

-- Collect graduate destination data at multiple intervals over a period of time to analyse and understand the impact of completing a programme on career advancement. - Review the 'further evidence required' (FER) section of the assessment policy to consider ways to reduce the frequency and potential reliance of students on FER attempts, to strengthen good practice assessment principles. - In the event that Aspire2 International Hospitality & Healthcare commences delivery to domestic learners, it is recommended that the provider consider the differences and challenges in supporting domestic and international learners in the same classroom.
+- Collect graduate destinations at multiple intervals over a period of time to analyse and understand the impact of completing a programme on career advancement. - Review the 'further evidence required' (FER) section of the assessment policy to consider ways to reduce the frequency and potential reliance of learners on FER attempts, to strengthen good practice assessment principles. - Consider the differences and challenges in supporting domestic and international learners in the same classroom. - Continue to work on improving organisation-wide moderation processes and outcomes.